-Rational Recovery for alcoholism is a free program.
+Rational Recovery for alcoholism is a low-cost program.
 It’s available through the internet as well as through books and videos.
 It uses cognitive therapy to help individuals achieve abstinence permanently.

 Rational Recovery uses sound psychological principles.
 Not surprisingly, research has also shown that Rational Recovery for alcoholism and drugs works.
 It’s also effective for other behaviors.

 Rational Recovery is not a 12-step program.
 It does not

 - Require spiritual or religious belief.
 However, it is not anti-religious.

 - Consider addiction to be a disease.

 - Consider former alcoholics to be “recovering alcoholics.”
 Rational Recovery for alcoholism views recovery itself as an event.
 That is, it’s not a continuing life-long process.

 Addictive Voice Recognition Technique

 Meetings are unnecessary.
 That’s because Rational Recovery teaches people how to overcome their desire for alcohol or drugs independently.
 They do it themselves and on their own.
 People learn how to use Addictive Voice Recognition Technique or AVRT.

 Licensed clinician Jack Tripney and his wife, Lois Tripney, co-developed Rational Recovery in 1986.
 He is the author of